buildcores/buildcores-render-client/README.md

 ```

 **Current Limitation**: Each category array must contain exactly one part ID.
 Multiple parts per category will be supported in future versions.

+**Resolution Control**: You can specify custom `width` and `height` (both must be provided together, 256-2000 pixels) for higher or lower quality renders.
+If not specified, the default resolution is used.

 #### Examples